If you’re an American Indian or an Alaska Native you may have new health coverage benefits and protections in the Marketplace.

 Members of a federally recognized tribe and ANCSA Corporation Shareholders

-If you buy private insurance in the Health Insurance Marketplace and your income is up to around $70,650 for a family of 4 ($88,320 in Alaska), you can enroll in a zero cost sharing plan.
+If you buy private insurance in the Health Insurance Marketplace and your income is between $24,250 and $72,750 for a family of 4 ($30,320 to $90,960 in Alaska) and you qualify for premium tax credits, you can enroll in a zero cost sharing plan.
 This means you won’t have to pay out-of-pocket costs like deductibles, copayments, and coinsurance when you get care.
-If your income is above $70,650 for a family of 4 ($88,320 in Alaska), you can enroll in a limited cost sharing plan and pay no out-of-pocket costs when you get services from an Indian health care provider or from another provider if you have a referral from an Indian health care provider.
+If your income is below $24,250 or above $72,750 for a family of 4 (or below $30,320 or above $90,960 in Alaska), you can enroll in a limited cost sharing plan and pay no out-of-pocket costs when you get services from an Indian health care provider or from another provider if you have a referral from an Indian health care provider.

 You can enroll any time.
 You can enroll in a Marketplace health insurance plan any month, not just during the yearly Open Enrollment period.